$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 Each category has its own points table, but the same core thresholds apply across all three:

 The visa is not a lottery.
 There's no annual cap and no waiting list.
-Once you score 70+, you qualify — immigration processes your application and grants HSP status.
+A documented score of 70+ meets the HSP points threshold, subject to the qualifying activity, employer, salary-floor, evidence, and ISA review requirements.
 Reaching 80 doesn't give you a different visa; it gives you a dramatically shorter runway to PR.

 The Points Calculation: Category by Category